Dylan Minnette: Acting

 From 2017, Minnette began starring in the Netflix teen drama television series 13 Reasons Why, an adaptation of the 2007 novel of the same name, as Clay Jensen.
 His portrayal won him critical praise; The Hollywood Reporter wrote: "Minnette is so dedicated to playing despondent that the relief and pleasure in brief scenes of flirty banter between Hannah and Clay is palpable".
 He was in the show for four seasons until it ended in 2020.
 He also starred in the Netflix film The Open House, which premiered in January 2018.

 In September 2020, Minnette was cast as Wes Hicks in the fifth Scream film, which was directed by Matt Bettinelli-Olpin and Tyler Gillett.
 The film was released on January 14, 2022.

 On August 3, 2021, it was announced that Minnette had been cast as Tyler Shultz, the grandson of George Shultz in the Hulu's limited series The Dropout.

 In May 2024, during an interview with Zach Sang, Minnette revealed that he took a break from acting to focus more on music.
-He stated acting was "starting to feel like just a job"; however, he admitted that he had found inspiration for acting again, saying, "I do feel like I have something to give, and that's probably acting".
+The reason that he stated was acting had "started to feel like just a job" and less like a creative endeavour; however, he admitted that he had found inspiration for acting again, saying, "I do feel like I have something to give, and that's probably acting".